XDgov/data-design-standards/pages/visualizations/treemap.md

 guidance-not-recommended:
 - It is not recommended to include patterns or images in each rectangle.

-guidance-never:
-- TBD
 ---

 <p>
-  A treemap gets its name from a Tree Diagram which is also used to display hierarchical data.
+  A treemap gets its name from a tree diagram which is also used to display hierarchical data.
 The key difference with a treemap is that the size of each rectangle represents the value of each category of data, making it possible to convey more information about each category of data in a smaller space.
 </p>
 <p>
   Treemaps can be used to represent data that has a tree-like hierarchical relationship, such as age distribution within different groups of people or categories of exports in a country’s economy.